angelamchoi/card-game/README.md

 ![image](wireframe_pics/pic_1.png)

 ![image](wireframe_pics/pic_2.png)

 ![image](wireframe_pics/pic_3.png)

+When a user matches the same cards, the cards will stay facing upIf the match is correct, then a multiplication problem and an input to type the answer will appear.
+When the user finds all the matches then a winning message will appear.

 ### 3. Pseudocode
 After creating my mockup, I began to pseudocode.
 The following is pseudocode that was written before building the game.
 Pseudocode allowed me to think through each step of building my game and think deeply how on how the user will be interacting with the game.
 It also reminded me of lesson planning when I was a teacher and thinking through from introducing to lesson to incorporating independent practice time for students.
 I followed this template to aid me in structuring an organized process.